Santos Limited: Gas and LNG

 Santos has made significant discoveries in the Browse Basin, off the northwest of Western Australia.
 On 22 August 2014 the company announced a major gas condensate discovery at the Lasseter-1 exploration well in WA-274-P in the basin, in which Santos had a 30% interest in company with Chevron (50%) and Inpex (20%).
 It was the second major discovery by the company in the area in two years.

 On 7 September 2017 Santos pledged to divert 30 petajoules of gas from the Gladstone LNG plant slated for export into Australia's east coast market in 2018 and 2019, as part of efforts to avert government-imposed restrictions on gas exports to solve local gas shortages.
-Because of shortages in its own supply of gas for export, Santos rely on purchasing gas from third parties to supply its overseas contracts.
+However, because of delays in developing its Narrabri coal seam gas project in NSW causing a shortfall in its own supply of gas for export, Santos instead relied on purchasing gas from the domestic market to supply its overseas contracts with Malaysia and South Korea.
+By 2025 wholesale gas prices had tripled on the Australian east coast market, leading to increased gas and electricity prices for retail consumers and threatening the viability of energy-intensive manufacturing industry.
+In December 2025 the Albanese government announced its plan to introduce a gas reservation policy, to take effect in 2027, forcing gas companies to reserve at least 15% of production for domestic use.

 Santos has an interest in the Darwin LNG project, which was the first liquefied natural gas project in the Northern Territory and the second in Australia.
 It has been supplied by the Bayu-Undan field, which is anticipated will be exhausted during the 2020s, hence the intention to develop the Barossa project to replace the dwindling reserves.